How to Save Your Own Life in 12 Scary Emergencies

 This doesn’t happen only in horror movies.
 Tornadoes and hurricanes can fling debris for miles, and even recreational hobbies like fishing or archery can be hazardous.
-If you have something stuck in any body part, including your eye, don’t remove the object, says the late Richard O’Brien, MD, a spokesman for the American College of Emergency Physicians.
-“The object may be compressing an artery that would otherwise start bleeding like crazy.”
+If you have something stuck in any body part, including your eye, don’t remove the object, according to the Journal of Emergency Medical Services and the Department of the Navy Bureau of Medicine and Surgery.
 If you’ve been struck by a branch or some other hefty object, try to trim it, breaking off the part that’s protruding from your body, but don’t pull it out.
+Seek out emergency treatment.
 Learn other common first aid mistakes that are seriously dangerous.

 Cramps: If you’re in deep water, take a breath, lie on your back, and float.
 If you’ve got a muscle cramp (they often hit the calves), float facedown, grab your toes, and pull them toward you, stretching your calf until the pain goes away.
 For a stomach cramp, lie on your back, spread your arms and legs, and float until you can swim back to shore.
 Make sure you know how to manage these other 10 everyday emergencies.

 If you surprise a bear, don’t run away.
 That invites an attack.
 Instead, stand up and back away slowly, without looking the bear in the eyes.
-Speak softly to the animal (no loud shouting).
+Speak softly to the animal (no loud shouting), advises the National Park Service.
 If it does charge at you, try to make yourself look as large as possible: Stick out your chest, raise your arms, and spread your legs.
 Now you can yell at the bear, to frighten it.
-If it’s going to attack, lie facedown, with your hands clasped behind your neck.
-Play dead and don’t get up until you’re sure the bear is gone.
-Leave the area immediately in case it returns.
+If a brown bear or grizzly is going to attack, lie facedown with your hands clasped behind your neck.
+Play dead and don’t get up; as a very last resort—if the attack persists—fight back with anything at hand.
+An exception to the “play dead” rule is with black bears: If escape isn’t possible (keep in mind that grizzlies and black bears can climb trees), you should try to fight back concentrating on the bear’s face and muzzle.
 If you’re in bear country, carry a bear-deterrent pepper spray.
 Make sure the wind isn’t blowing toward you, and spray for one to two seconds when the bear is 30 to 40 feet away.